eProsima/DDS-Record-Replay/docs/rst/recording/remote_control/remote_control.rst

                   ``EVENT`` |br|
                   ``CLOSE``
             *   - ``args``
-                - Argumets of the command.
+                - Arguments of the command.
 This arguments |br|
                   should contain a JSON serialized string.
                 - ``string``
                 - * ``EVENT`` command: |br|